jjin43/SOCD-LastInputPriority/README.md

 SCOD-LIP-LR AND UD MUST BOTH BE RUNNING, due to AHK not supporting multithreading.
 LR and UD work independently if only 1 is needed.

 ## Customization
-To modify directional keys, modify variables and hotkey declarations.
+To change the directional keys, modify variables and hotkey declarations in the source coode.
 Follow directions in the comments, modify the variables at the top and the corresponding function name.
-(AHK v2.0 required for compiling to executable)
+(AHK v2.0.11 + required for compiling to executable)
 You can check the currently set keys in `Help`
 [AHK List of Keys Variable Names](https://www.autohotkey.com/docs/v1/KeyList.htm#keyboard)
 [AHK Controller Variables (Needs to do some set up)](https://www.autohotkey.com/docs/v1/KeyList.htm#Joystick)